 * Do not consume any beverages or canned food from containers that have been submerged in floodwaters.

 Water quality from any of the following sources could be unsafe to use for a variety of reasons.
 If you need to find water outside of your home, and use one of these sources, make sure to treat or filter it before drinking, food preparation, or hygiene:

 - Streams, rivers & other moving bodies of water

 The following types of water are unsafe to drink, even if you treat or filter it.
 Starred (*) items may be good sources for sanitation.

 - Water from your toilet bowl or tank, radiators, or water beds*

-- Water from your pool, hot tub, or other outdoor water source*
+- Water from your pool or water feature*